The Art of the Office: Redesigning the IPS Conference Room

 Our mood board collecting images of the Potteries

 The good news is that when you look at traditional representations of the Potteries, you quickly notice its very distinctive set of iconography: bottle kilns, factory chimneys, terraced housing, and great plumes of smoke.
 Most importantly, these things all have very identifiable silhouettes.
 Meanwhile, the big trend in modern design right now is simplicity: large shapes and clean curves filled with relatively muted gradients.
-The two fitted together – a style that relied upon large flat shapes, iconography so easily recognizable that it could be reduced to a series of large flat shapes.
+The two fitted together – a style and imagery which both lended themselves to large, flat shapes.

 Putting this in action, Thomas Evans, our Marketing Executive, produced a scene of the Potteries skyline in a modern style, designing it so that it would fit within the boundaries of the conference room wall.
 Now we just had to get the design off his computer and on the wall itself.

 IPS’ Design for our new Conference Room Wall